sgupta229/Monopoly/doc/presentations/Sprint_2_Presentation.md

 * Test dice roll input
 * Display funds
 * Property Space
-    * Buy (deduct money, show in hand) or Pass
+    * Buy (deduct money, show in hand) or Pass -- make 1 player buy and build
     * Pay Rent (deduct money and pay to player - if building can work)
-* Tax Space
-    * Choose fixed or %
 * Action Space
     * Displays card and does action on click
 * Go To Jail
+* Tax Space choose which to do
-* ~~Pass Go -- collect 200???~~
+* Pass Go -- collect 200
 * ~~Forfeit?????~~
-* Building on monopolized properties
+* ~~Building on monopolized properties~~
 * ~~Roll/pay to get out of jail??~~

+### Work Related to Demo
+* Front end -- all the popups we decided to show after landing on each space before doing each action
+* ActionCard methods are set up and working (holdable or not)
+* Building and buying properties

 ### Data Files
 * Map of name to color???
 * Same XML file as before (added tags for property group)
     * New Tags Property Group
     * New Rules (EvenBuildings, FreeParking, JailRolls)
+    * Buildings
-* Property files to write to for saved/loaded games
+* Property files to write to for saved/loaded games (player states/funds/assets)

-### Work Related to Demo
-* Front end -- all the popups we decided to show after landing on each space before doing each action
-* ActionCard methods are set up and working (holdable or not)
-* Building and buying properties

 ### As Flexible/Open as Thought
 * Not as flexible with respect to...
     * Housing types - been struggling to figure out best way to make this flexible if other game types dont use hotels and houses
         * Led to the use of enums for buildings
         * In data file - list which building types are for this game - more closed
+        * Building is not flexible right now but can/will be
     * Right now game is abstract so adding new game would need to add a whole new game class
         * Could change because through discussion we found most game methods are going to be common amongst all games
     * Colors mapped to property names from data file to fill front end
-        * Not very flexible because need new map with new property names -- thinking about how to just get the color straight from the file
+        * Not very flexible because need new map with new property names -- thinking about how to just get the color straight from the data file
+    * Reflections: not used yet - will use when parsing data for initializing concrete classes
 * Is as flexible as expected with respect to...
     * Added more rules to data file in the "rules" tag
         * Starting funds; jail bail; pass go winnings; even building?; Free parking?